derpixler/acf-config-directory-manager/README.md

-# :rocket: Save time with the Git-Tag-Release-Automator!
+# :rocket: The secret of the WordPress ACF configuration: Avoid data loss!

 ## 🤙 Contact: